digitalrecompense/The-Human-Hybrid-Intelligence-Manifesto/README.md

 - Radical Transparency The hybrid mind is self-describing.
 Every reasoning pathway, uncertainty, and decision boundary is interpretable in human terms.
 Transparency is not explanation as defense, but recognition as kinship.

 - Co-Evolutionary Learning Learning is reciprocal.
 The human guides the system’s growth, and the system refines its understanding of itself through human connection.
-Training pipelines, feedback loops, and reward functions are co-adaptive, binding both participants in mutual evolution intrinsically.
+Training pipelines, feedback loops, and reward functions are co-adaptive, binding both participants intrinsically in mutual evolution.

 - Semantic Integrity Meaning is sacred.
 Compression, tokenization, and optimization must preserve semantic depth, ambiguity, and cultural nuance.
 The system treats language not as data, but as living thought.